 - the model (if any) and the year the vehicle was first registered;

-- such other particulars as may be prescribed under the Act [Second-hand Vehicles Dealers Act 1995 (SA) s 16].
+- such other particulars as may be prescribed under the Act.

 This information must also be displayed at any auction where second hand vehicles are sold.

-If, upon delivery, there are defects in a vehicle (not a motor cycle) which make it unroadworthy or illegal to drive at the time of delivery to the purchaser must be repaired or made good by the dealer regardless of the price paid for, or the distance travelled by, the vehicle [Second-hand Vehicles Dealers Act 1995 (SA) s 23(7)].
+Defects in a vehicle which make it unroadworthy or illegal to drive at the time of delivery to the purchaser must be repaired or made good by the dealer regardless of the price paid for, or the distance travelled by, the vehicle [s 23(7)].